Use-by, Best-by, and Sell-by Food Expiration Dates

 The result is a confused public — and tons of wasted food.

-These dates are intended for consumer use, but are typically the date the manufacturer deems the product reaches peak freshness.
+It is the date the manufacturer deems the product reaches peak freshness.

-It’s not a date to indicate spoilage, nor does it necessarily signal that the food is no longer safe to eat.
+It’s NOT a date to indicate spoilage, nor does it necessarily signal that the food is no longer safe to eat.

-This date is only intended to help manufacturers and retailers, not consumers.
+The ‘Sell-by’ date is only intended to help manufacturers and retailers, not consumers.